This garden themed yoga for kids sequence is a fabulous way to celebrate the changing seasons, being out in nature or Earth Day.

 As the parent or teacher, join in the garden yoga by hopping like a frog, fluttering like a butterfly, and crawling like a caterpillar.
 You might be surprised how fun it is!
 In fact, why not grab your friends and family to create a community yoga garden!

-To download your poster: Click here to open a PDF version of the poster.
-Save or download to your own computer.
-Open the PDF and print.
+Click here to save the download to your computer: Garden Yoga for Kids Printable Poster.
+Open the PDF file and print.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
-I printed ours onto matte photo paper.
-Personal, non commercial use only.

 Giselle Shardlow is the author of Kids Yoga Stories.
 Her yoga books for kids get children learning, moving, and having fun.
 Giselle draws from her experiences as a teacher, traveler, yogi, and mom to write the yoga stories found in her Kids Yoga Stories store or on Amazon worldwide.
 Find her award-winning Rachel’s Day in the Garden yoga book here.
 You can also connect with Giselle on Facebook, Twitter, Instagram, and Pinterest.